Cray-HPE/docs-csm/operations/package_repository_management/Troubleshoot_Nexus.md

 Nexus deployment probably needs to be uninstalled and the `nexus-data` PVC removed before attempting to deploy again.

-## Unable to login with Keycloak accounts
+## Unable to log in with Keycloak accounts

 First ensure the Keycloak account that is attempting to log in has proper Nexus permissions.
 See [Manage Repositories with Nexus](Manage_Repositories_with_Nexus.md) for information